FigmaAI/KleverDesktop/README.md

 OpenJDK 64-Bit Server VM Temurin-17.0.7+7 (build 17.0.7+7, mixed mode)
 ```

-### Chrome Browser Setup
+### Chrome Browser Setup (Recommended)

-KleverDesktop requires Google Chrome to be installed.
-If you don't have Chrome installed, you can download it from:
+KleverDesktop works best with Google Chrome for browser automation features.
+While the app can run without Chrome, some features may have limited functionality.
+If you want to use these features, you can download Chrome from:

 - [Google Chrome Download Page](https://www.google.com/chrome/)

-After installation, make sure Chrome is set as your default browser or at least accessible from your system PATH.

 ## Troubleshooting

 ### Common Issues

 1. **Browser Launch Failed**
-   - Ensure Chrome is installed
+   - For optimal performance, Chrome installation is recommended
    - Check permissions in System Preferences/Settings
    - Restart KleverDesktop